V0xt/priyanka_bot/README.md

-A simple chat bot for discord
+A simple chat bot for discord app